timur-nocodia/n8n-streaming-microservice/README.md

 A microservice for streaming AI responses from OpenAI and Anthropic APIs with n8n integration.

+Use n8n_streaming_demo_wf.json in n8n for demo and as a starting point of your n8n workflow

 ## Requirements
 - Docker and Docker Compose
 - n8n instance (included in docker-compose)